-The Endangered Languages Archive (ELAR) was created together with the Endangered Languages Documentation Programme in 2002 in response to the dramatic decline of linguistic diversity with a generous donation by Arcadia, the charitable fund of Lisbet Rausing and Peter Baldwin.
-ELAR is the archive for endangered language materials for grantees of the Endangered Languages Documentation Programme a grant-making agency supporting documenters and linguists all over the world in their documentation work.
+The Endangered Languages Archive (ELAR) was created in 2002 together with the Endangered Languages Documentation Programme in response to the dramatic decline of linguistic diversity with a generous donation by Arcadia, the charitable fund of Lisbet Rausing and Peter Baldwin.
+ELAR is the archive for endangered language materials for grantees of the Endangered Languages Documentation Programme a grant-making programme supporting documenters and linguists all over the world in their documentation work.

 Linguistic diversity is in decline because of fast-paced modernization.
 The way people live is changing rapidly because of the effects of climate change, globalization, and urbanization.
 Fewer and fewer children are learning to speak the language of their heritage and as the majority of the world’s over 7000 languages are unwritten languages only existing in the minds of its speakers, humanity is losing its linguistic diversity at a rapid pace.
 In response to this development linguists, documenters, and speakers are creating multimedia collections of endangered languages establishing a documentary record of these languages.